ppoffice/hexo-theme-hueman/README.md

 - default sidebar is at right position.
 So you will not feel so much space on the right header
 - do not enable categories on header bav bar defaultly.
 - migrate [random verse plugin](https://github.com/tim-hub/random-verse)
+- input nav bar by hand to avoid a `index.xxx` bug